vernisaz/simhttp/README.md

 ## How to compare it to miniserve
 If you didn't check [miniserve](https://github.com/svenstaro/miniserve/tree/master) yet, then do it now.
 More likely you will be satisfied with it.
-_miniserve_ reminds me [TJWS](https://tjws.sf.net) I implemented in the last century.
  Major difference of the _TRWS_ that it can be extended by CGI scripts and CGI websocket endpoints.
+For example, I released TOTP with web interface, I couldn't do without _simhttp_.

 ## Status
-Current version is SimHTTP/1.12b47.
-It's a beta version.
+Current version is SimHTTP/1.20b52.
+It's the first release version.